 Penalties for non-compliance

 The financial consequences of non-compliance under TRAIGA are real and enforceable now.
-Texas sets a maximum civil penalty of Varies by violation type.
+Texas sets a maximum civil penalty of AG-enforced (no private right of action); up to $100,000 per uncurable violation + $40,000/day.
 Penalties accumulate per violation — meaning a company that has deployed an AI tool to thousands of consumers without required disclosures faces compounding exposure, not a single capped fine.
+Beyond statutory fines, rights holders may pursue private civil actions for statutory damages and injunctive relief, making each unauthorized use an independent litigation event rather than a matter resolved through a single regulatory proceeding.

 What to do now